Twerking: Etymology

-Origin
+Origin and precursors

 Elizabeth Pérez (2015) states in the African and Black Diaspora: An International Journal:

-Booty dances have threatened the status quo by emphasizing group membership, the free movement of forceful Black bodies, and Afro-Diasporic counter-narratives.
+Booty dances have threatened the status quo by emphasizing group membership, the free movement of forceful Black bodies, and "Afro"-Diasporic counter-narratives.
 The Colombian mapalé, or baile negro, is a case in point.
 Mapalé recalls the fish tail dances of the North American plantation; Davila writes that 'the fish's movements after they are captured resemble [the dance's] pelvic and midriff contractions to the beat of the drum' (Davila 2009, 120).
 'The only dance that was permitted during times of Spanish rule', mapalé became associated with rebellion through its liberatory insistence on the body's value as a vector for the transmission of ancestral knowledge (Davila 2009, 120).

 'Where dance on a social level was criminalized, in Mapalé, it continues to be an indestructible force of Afro-Colombian identity within the fabric of the Atlantic Coast' (Davila 2009, 134).
 The batuque, with its 'artificial rotations and contortions of the hip' was officially suppressed, as were candombe and the bongo (quoted in Röhrig Assunção 2003, 167).
 The consensus is that such dances cognate to twerk – as indicated by their names and presence among Bantu-language-speaking slaves – are Central African in origin.
 A number of scholars well versed in the matter have arrived at Kubik's conclusion: 'motional emphasis on the pelvis, buttocks, etc., especially pelvis thrusts or circular pelvis movements described in United States jazz dance history as "Congo grind" are always suspect of a Congo/Angola background' (Kubik 1979, 20).